anthobarbarich/pc2020/content/practical.md

 tickets:
 - answer: 'Here’s a link to our ticketshop: [www.paradisecity.be/tickets](www.paradisecity.be/tickets)'
   question: WHERE CAN I BUY TICKETS?
-- answer: "Yes of course… if you don’t go.
+- answer: 'Yes of course… if you don’t go.
 The ticket doesn’t have to be registered in your name or match your identification.
-There is only one rule: one ticket = one person. \n\nNote that your Wristband is not transferable (don’t think you can share it with your BF).\n\nIf you want to sell your ticket to a friend, no problem."
+There is only one rule: one ticket = one person.
+Note that your Wristband is not transferable (don’t think you can share it with your BF).If you want to sell your ticket to a friend, no problem.'
   question: CAN I SHARE MY TICKET WITH A FRIEND?
 - answer: You can buy tickets for someone else.
 Note that there is a limit of 10 tickets per order.
   question: HOW MANY TICKETS CAN I ORDER?
 - answer: Yes, you’ll be able to buy ticket at the entrance if Paradise City is not sold out.
-Last year Saturday was sold out, so we recommend buying your ticket upfront.
+Saturday was sold out last year, so we recommend buying your ticket upfront.
 Also, tickets will be 10euro more expensive at the door.
 Just so you know.
   question: IS THERE A TICKET OFFICE  AT THE FESTIVAL?